 In 1887 the new Sacred Heart Home opened on Starr Avenue and stayed in daily operation for 82 years.
 The Home was a neighborhood landmark that had four stories and was constructed from limestone.
 This Home served thousands of needy aged Residents up until the late 1960’s when it was decided a newer facility was needed.

 In 1967 land was secured on Navarre Avenue and South Wynn Road and a new facility was constructed and opened in 1969.
-This expansive one story facility was located on 44 acres with beautiful grounds.
-For the next 35 years this building served the needs of the elderly poor until it too was deemed in need of major renovation.
-After a thorough analysis of the building, it was decided that constructing a new structure was more cost efficient than renovating the old one.
-So in 2004 the present Sacred Heart Home was constructed on the same property as the existing Home.
+This expansive one-story facility was located on 44 acres with beautiful grounds.
+For the next 35 years, this building served the needs of the elderly poor until it too was deemed in need of major renovation.
+After a thorough analysis of the building, it was decided that constructing a new structure was more cost effective than renovating the old one.
+So in 2004, the present Sacred Heart Home was constructed on the same property as the existing Home.